If ever a geographical location could tempt one into singing, Glasgow would be it.

 Teachers need powerful voices, too!

-You should note however, that she does not give online singing lessons.
+You should note however, that she does not give singing lessons online.
 For now, at least, only Glaswegians can learn how to sing from Hannah.

 Through whom should you take singing lessons online?